roboflank/dekutapp/CONTRIBUTE.md

-##Contributing to DkutApp
+##Contributing to dekutApp

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to DkutApp.
+The following is a set of guidelines for contributing to dekutApp.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.